petebrew/dccd-webui/INSTALL.md

 ### 3.1.10 Ensure that Fedora "upload" directory has enough disk space

-Files that are uploaded to Fedora through the API-M services are initially written als temporary files to the Fedora "upload" directory.
-By default this directory is located at $FEDORA_HOME/server/management/upload.
-If $FEDORA_HOME is located on a drive with limited space this may cause problems.
+Files that are uploaded to Fedora through the API-M services are initially written as temporary files to the Fedora "upload" directory.
+By default this directory is located at /opt/fedora/server/management/upload.
+If /opt/fedora/ is located on a drive with limited space this may cause problems.
 We currently do not know how to configure a different location.
-As a work-around you may replace $FEDORA_HOME/server/management/upload with a symbolic link to a directory on a drive with sufficient space.
+As a work-around you may replace /opt/fedora/server/management/upload with a symbolic link to a directory on a drive with sufficient space.
 For example:

-	$ sudo mv $FEDORA_HOME/server/management/upload /var/fedora-uploads
+	$ sudo mv /opt/fedora/server/management/upload /var/fedora-uploads
-	$ sudo ln -s /var/fedora-uploads $FEDORA_HOME/server/management/upload
+	$ sudo ln -s /var/fedora-uploads /opt/fedora/server/management/upload

 Assuming of course that the disk mounted at /var (or /) has enough space for the temporary files.